 Shelton Junior School suits families who want a structured, orderly Key Stage 2 with explicit behaviour expectations and a serious focus on reading.
 The core outcomes on expected standards look reassuring, and the school is open about the routines it uses to support learning and wellbeing, including Daily Mile and reading-focused activities.
 Admission is the obstacle rather than what follows, particularly for families outside the normal area, because demand is high and distance matters when oversubscription bites.

 Yes, in the sense that it was confirmed as continuing to be a Good school at its most recent inspection in June 2022, with safeguarding judged effective.
-Academic outcomes at Key Stage 2 also show 72.67% meeting the expected standard in reading, writing and maths combined in 2024, above the England average of 62%.
+Current academic outcomes at Key Stage 2 show 50% meeting the expected standard in reading, writing and maths combined, with reading stronger than the combined headline.

 Applications are made through Derby City’s coordinated admissions process for junior transfer.
-For September 2026 entry, the published closing date is 15 January 2026, and offers are released on 16 April 2026.
+Families should check Derby City Council’s current timetable for the relevant closing date and offer day before relying on dates.

 It can be.
 Derby’s published allocations show 111 applications for 75 places in the most recent year shown, which indicates demand exceeding capacity.